Headwaters Forest Reserve: History

+Headwaters Forest Reserve is the largest area of old-growth redwoods protected as a result of the Redwood Summer protests.

 An agreement between Department of the Interior and Pacific Lumber Company was crafted in September, 1996.
 The agreement has two main parts: first, it provided $380 million of public funds for the purchase of the reserve.
 Second, it required a Habitat Conservation Plan (HCP) be developed and approved to allow limited logging on the remaining 211000 acre of Pacific Lumber Company timberland.